2019 Mid-Season Invitational

-Qualified teams and roster

 Qualified teams

 The total number of participating regions decreased in 2019, from 14 last year to 13, due to the merger of two professional leagues, the North (LLN) and the South (CLS) of Latin America into a single league (LLA).
 The format was based on the 2017 Mid-Season Invitational.

 Because of the Regional success in MSI and the World Championship in the two years prior (2017 and 2018), three teams from Europe (LEC), South Korea (LCK), and China (LPL) began in the main Group stage; two teams from North America (LCS) and Taiwan/Hong Kong/Macau (LMS) begin in the second round of the play-in stage; and the eight remaining teams begin in the first round of the play-in stage.
 Losing teams in the second round will play in a third final main group stage qualifying round.

-Roster

 Venues

 Ho Chi Minh City, Hanoi, Taipei were the three cities chosen to host the tournament.

 Play-in stage

-Round 1
+Groups

 Only two teams of each pool is drawn into a group.
 Double Round Robin.
 First place teams from each group advance to Round 2.